AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Experiment

-We implement experiments on both Qwen2.5-VL-3B and Qwen2.5-VL-7B models.
-In both stages, the learning rate is set to 5e-7 with an accumulated total batch size of 1.
+\textbf{Details.} We implement experiments on both Qwen2.5-VL-3B and Qwen2.5-VL-7B models.
+In both stages, the learning rate is set to 5e-7 with an accumulated total batch size of 8.
 The GRPO is configured with a maximum completion length of 4,096 tokens and samples 6 responses per input.
+For training, the reinforcement learning (RL) pipeline utilized the TRL framework, and was executed for a total of 750 training iterations and 1 epoch for 18 hours.